Thefrank/dotnet-freebsd-crossbuild/README.md

 - either the tarball or zip from `./installer/artifacts/packages/Release/Shipping/`
 - the contents of `./nuget/`
-- numerous other patches not covered here
+- numerous other patches not covered here if building dotNET6 or lower.

 ## Can I use the NuGet packages to build for FreeBSD on other platforms?
 MAYBE!